 Applications for Graduation can be obtained from the Graduate Secretary in 306 MCKB.
 They need to be filled out and returned to the Graduate Secretary for approval by the student's Faculty Academic Chair and the Department Chair.
-Students may also apply for graduation online in AIM (Apply for Graduation - https://y.byu.edu/ry/ae/prod/acad_plan/cgi/stdGraduationApp.cgi).
+Students may also apply for graduation online in AIM (see Apply for Graduation).